Turning the Adversity of Trauma into Resilience

 Example 1: Brenda loses her dad when she’s ten years old.
 Her overwhelming core emotion is sadness, and her inability to deal with sadness creates a coping emotion which is anger.

-Brenda, at first, arrives wanting to resolve her anger issues.
+At first Brenda arrives wanting to resolve her anger issues.
 In the course of our sessions, we see how her anger helps her cope with sadness.
 We eventually work through the sadness, giving it a sense of containment and processing it.
-However, when she gets stressed she still tends to get a surge of anger, that expresses itself to others as self-righteousness and feeling edgy.
-As she knows her tendency towards this pattern, she manages to maintain awareness of it rather than acting it out; thereby she dissipates the anger-energy rapidly.
+When she gets stressed, however, she still tends to get a surge of anger that expresses itself to others as self-righteousness and feeling edgy.
+As she knows her tendency towards this pattern, she manages to maintain awareness of it rather than acting it out, thereby rapidly dissipating the anger-energy.

 Example 2: Peter grows up with a depressive father and a neglectful and angry mother.
 His core emotion, related to his inability to change his circumstances, is anger.
 Repressed anger almost always eats away one’s sense of self-worth and gives rise to fear issues.
 His coping emotion is anxiety.

 With Peter, as is very common with developmental issues, the need is to work on owning and giving healthy expression to his anger.
-Once he sees the connection between the anger and anxiety and is more comfortable with making his boundaries, set limits and say no, his self-esteem rises, and his anxiety becomes significantly less.
-He still gets triggered from time to time into anxiety which makes him do a checkup with himself where he is not honoring himself enough in the relationship to self or others and to work with that.
+Once he sees the connection between the anger and anxiety and is more comfortable with marking his boundaries, setting limits and saying no, his self-esteem rises, and his anxiety becomes significantly less.
+He still gets triggered from time to time into anxiety which makes him do a checkup with himself to find where he is not honoring himself enough in his relationships to self or others, and to work with that.

 Changing Perspective of Dealing with PTSD

 To work with patterns, tendencies, habits or even addiction, and they are somewhat related, is not to aim to resolve them but rather to change one’s perception of them.
-When you are aware of them; when they kick in, and you recognize that they are a pattern from the past, it helps to dis-identify.
-This means that there is neither a sense of rejection or acceptance towards them but rather an objective observation of what’s happening.
-This in itself stops the identification process and makes the energy available, flowing into awareness rather than acting in or out a pattern with potentially negative consequences.
+When you are aware of them– when they kick in and you recognize that they are a pattern from the past– it helps to disidentify.
+This means that there is neither a sense of rejection nor acceptance towards them, but rather an objective observation of what’s happening.
+This in itself stops the identification process and makes the energy available; this allows you to flow into awareness rather than act out a pattern with potentially negative consequences.